parane/FrontendTraining-Angular/README.md

 It has an internal counter property that is used to display the current counter value. you can use this within component html.

-so lets try with two way binding.
-To create your own component that supports two-way binding, you must define an @Output property to match an @Input, but suffix it with the Change. it ll continue after creating multiple components
+ To create your own component that supports two-way binding, you must define an @Output property to match an @Input, but suffix it with the Change.
+This is needed when you are sending to different component.
+Lets go deep into next section

 ```
+  //this is the sample (not in code base)
   @Output() counterChange = new EventEmitter();
  set counter(val) {
     this.counterValue = val;